 A lawyer can address these concerns by presenting relevant information about the accused person’s circumstances to the court, presenting a release plan for the accused person, and countering the strength of the evidence against the accused person.

 A release plan normally includes details regarding employment, housing, and addictions treatment if necessary.
 The court will also want to know how much money can be deposited for bail.
 A thorough review of these details with the client and often the family is conducted.
 Additionally, research regarding defences to the allegations may need to be conducted.

 The quickest way to address bail is with a Justice of the Peace within 24 hours of the accused person being arrested.
 Where bail may be difficult to obtain, it may be necessary to put off the bail hearing for a few days until police reports are supplied and research regarding the release plan is completed.
 While it is not preferable to wait in custody while the research is done, King Defence has successfully argued for the release of clients by presenting a thorough release plan and a surgical dissection of the evidence against the client.

-For clients whose bail has previously been denied before a Justice of the Peace or a Provincial Court Judge, the lawyers at King Defence have repeatedly used the same method mentioned above successfully in what is often called a “Queen’s Bench Bail Review.”
-The review allows the Queen’s Bench Justice review the original decision and overturn it, releasing the client on bail.
+For clients whose bail has previously been denied before a Justice of the Peace or a justice of the Alberta Court of Justice, the lawyers at King Defence have repeatedly used the same method mentioned above successfully in what is often called a “King’s Bench Bail Review.”
+The review allows the King’s Bench Justice review the original decision and overturn it, releasing the client on bail.